Pedro Augusto

-Pedro Augusto Borges da Costa (born 3 March 1997), better known as just Pedro Augusto, is a Brazilian professional footballer who plays as a midfielder for Sport.
+Pedro Augusto Borges da Costa (born 3 March 1997), better known as just Pedro Augusto, is a Brazilian professional footballer who plays as a midfielder for J2 League club Tochigi City.

 Career

 Pedro Augusto made his professional debut with São Paulo FC in a 2-0 Campeonato Paulista loss to on 17 January 2018.
 On 17 July 2019, Pedro August moved to C.D.
 Tondela in the Portuguese Primeira Liga.